Thursday, June 16

 3. H is for Hawkeye: An Iowa Alphabet by Patricia A. Pierce

-Parents/caretakers be sure books are child friendly before reading them to your child/children.
+Parents/caretakers, be sure books are child-friendly before reading them to your child/children.

-You can Click here to purchase the 50 states workbook on Amazon.
+You can Click here to purchase the 50 States workbook on Amazon.

-You can also utilize the 50 States tab at the top of my page to find all the 50 states post in one convenient place.
+You can also use the 50 States tab at the top of my page to find all the posts from all 50 states in one convenient place.

 Thank you for reading my post!!
 Don’t forget that "One small positive thought can change your whole day."-Zig Ziglar